technofocus-pte/m365cpltdeplextdepth/README.md

 ## Innovate with Microsoft 365 Copilot and build your own agents

-Welcome to the **Innovate with Microsoft 365 Copilot and build your own agents- Depth Workshop** designed to empower you with the full potential of Copilot for Microsoft 365.
+Welcome to the **Innovate with Microsoft 365 Copilot and build your own agents- Depth Workshop** designed to empower you with the full potential of Microsoft 365 Copilot.

 This workshop covers:

-- **Practical Usage**: Learn how to effectively use Copilot across Microsoft 365 apps to enhance productivity.
+- **Practical Usage**: Learn how to use Copilot Chat, Microsoft 365 Copilot and Copilot Studio to create intelligent, role-specific agents that streamline daily work and boost productivity.

-- **Best Practices**: Discover tips for building effective prompts and utilizing Copilot to its fullest potential.
+- **Best Practices**: Discover techniques for designing effective prompts, building engaging agents, and using Copilot tools to maximize business impact.

-- **Extending Capabilities**: Explore how to extend Copilot's functionality with plugins.
+- **Extending Capabilities**: Explore how to build autonomous agents, integrate SharePoint and Copilot Pages, and extend Copilot functionality with the Agents Toolkit and Copilot Studio.

-This workshop is designed to provide you with real-world skills to harness the power of Copilot for Microsoft 365 in your daily tasks.
-By the end of this workshop, you will be well-equipped to leverage Copilot to boost productivity and efficiency within your organization.
+This workshop is designed to give you practical, hands-on experience building and deploying AI-powered agents using Microsoft 365 Copilot and Copilot Studio.
+By the end of this workshop, you’ll be ready to apply Copilot innovations to solve business challenges and increase productivity across departments.

-In this workshop, you will execute the following hands-on labs tailored to specific business roles (Executives, Sales, Marketing, Finance, IT, HR, and Operations) that bring the theoretical knowledge into practical application.
+In this workshop, you will execute the following hands-on labs, tailored to business scenarios in HR, IT, Sales, Collaboration, Learning & Development, and Operations.

 - **Lab 01**: Innovate with Microsoft 365 Copilot and build your own agents